Step-by-step guide to exporting organic and biodynamic goods

 Before you export:

-You will also need to get an organic produce certificate.
-Go to step 3.
+You will also need to obtain an organic goods certificate.
+Go to step 4.

-To export goods as organic or biodynamic, you must have an organic produce certificate.
+To export goods as organic or bio-dynamic, you must have an organic goods certificate.

-You must request an organic produce certificate before departure from an approved certifying organisation.
+You must request an organic goods certificate from an approved certifying body, which must be issued prior to the export of the goods.

 Step 5: Check export laws for your goods

 You may also have to comply with other export laws.
-These vary based on the type of goods you are exporting.
-They are separate to requirements for organic or biodynamic products.
+These vary based on the type of goods you are exporting, and are separate to the requirements for organic or bio-dynamic goods.

 Check export requirements for: